Many historic buildings have Ipswich Historical Commission plaques on their front façade. The sign shape and design is unique to our town.

 Penny Bernard makes house signs locally.
 The charge is $150 plus tax when hand-painted with vinyl lettering.
 The charge is $180 plus tax with hand-painted letters.
 Send email to email@example.com, Visit her Facebook site.

-You may also order signs from Ould Colony Artisans in Maine.
+You may also order signs from Ould Colony Artisans in Rhode Island.
 The charge for the sign (including shipping) is $72.00.

 - Please include your name, mailing address, and correct address for the property.